 Times Square.
 My first job in New York was for a company that produced Broadway show tours and their offices were in Times Square.
 It was a summer internship and I got my one and only Broadway credit on a revival of The Wiz starring Stephanie Mills and Geoffrey Holder.
 It was a dream job come true for a gal from Indiana.
 Times Square has changed a lot from when I had my first job there at 1500 Broadway.
 It's gone from a very seedy area to a more upmarket location.
 Mayor Rudolph Giuliani had a lot to do with cleaning up New York and especially the 42nd Street area.

-When I was in New York last year, I got my 15 Seconds of Fame in Times Square and had my photo splashed on the 60 foot Jumbo Tron.
-Anyone can do this, just go to the American Eagle Outfitter store at 46th street, make an inexpensive purchase (I bought $10 flip flops), take your receipt downstairs to the photo session area, and then walk outside to see your photo (I added my Twitter address) on the Jumbo Tron.
+When I was in New York in 2012, I got my 15 Seconds of Fame in Times Square and had my photo splashed on the 60 foot Jumbo Tron.
+Anyone could do this at the time at the American Eagle Outfitter store on 46th street.
+I made an inexpensive purchase of $10 flip flops, took my receipt downstairs to the photo session area and took a photo, and then walked outside to see my photo (I added my Twitter address) on the Jumbo Tron.
 I got featured right next to a billboard for a Broadway Show, "Promises!
-Promises!" with Sean Hayes!
+Promises!" with Sean Hayes! {Note: Unfortunately, you can no longer get featured on the Jumbo Tron.]

 Metropolitan Museum of Art.
 I never get tired of the Metropolitan Museum of Art.
 If you get caught in NYC on a rainy day, then head there.
 They have one of the most extensive Egyptian artifact exhibits that I know of and have rebuilt a temple that they rescued from a river in Egypt as the river was slowly over taking it.
 I went to several very fancy events in the Temple Room when I was a producer in New York so I have very fond memories of the Met.
 It's also located right off of Central Park so these two New York City attractions are easy to do back to back.